 Brenda Gael McSweeney

 Dr. Brenda Gael McSweeney is an academic and researcher specializing in Gender and International Development.
-She headed UN Volunteers and led UN programs in West Africa, India, and the Caribbean.
+She headed UN Volunteers and led UN programs in West Africa, India, and the Caribbean for thirty years.
 Brenda’s United Nations career began in Burkina Faso, where she oversaw UN Development Programme activities and conducted research on women and development.
 After serving in policy at UNDP’s Headquarters, Brenda headed the UN System and UNDP in Jamaica and The Bahamas.
 She led the UN Volunteers with oversight of 4,000 specialists from 130 countries engaged in grassroots development, humanitarian activities and peace-building worldwide.
 She then served as UN Resident Coordinator and UNDP Resident Representative in India.
 Brenda was a Fulbright Scholar in Paris, and recipient of prestigious awards from the Governments of Jamaica, Burkina, Germany, and from the Monterey Institute of International Studies and Lackawanna College.
 At Boston University, she leads the UNESCO/UNITWIN Network on Gender, Culture & Development with Indian and West African university and nongovernmental partners, and is a Founding Board Member of the Global Network of UNESCO Chairs on Gender.
 In her community where she is a “Legendary Local”, Brenda launched the Brighton Allston Historical Society’s women’s heritage initiatives and advises Unbound Visual Arts.

 Brenda is Editor and an author of a 2nd volume of gender case studies worldwide by UNESCO Chairholders of the Global Network of UNESCO Chairs on Gender.
 She continues to research and publish on women and development in Burkina Faso, India, Ireland and Boston, and to lead the UNESCO/UNITWIN Network on Gender, Culture, & People-Centered Development.